S1N4X/SmithForge/readme.md

 - Models must have proper manifold geometry

 ## Future Features
-- Automatically add height modifiers and filament colours from HueForge description fileW
+- Add height modifiers and filament colours from HueForge description files in the 3MF output

 ## Requirements
 - Python 3.x